 Ann Marie Gage, Development Director, has been involved with biodiversity conservation and environmental education since 1992.
-She completed her B.S. in Zoology at Colorado State University while participating in a hibernation study of yellow-bellied marmots.
+She completed her B.S. in Zoology at Colorado State University.
 She has worked with numerous non-profit organizations to optimize their fundraising, educational outreach and membership programs.
 Ann Marie joined Prairie Wildlife Research in 2006 and served as chair of the Black-footed Ferret Recovery Implementation Team Education and Outreach Subcommittee.

 Past Board Members: